 Cotopaxi is the second-highest (active!) volcano in Ecuador at over 19,300 feet, and the centerpiece of Cotopaxi National Park.
 Not only was this our favorite day trip from Quito, but it turned out to be among our top three highlights of our entire 2022 Ecuador trip – right up there with the incomparable Galapagos Islands and Amazon Rainforest!
 Our travel agent gave us three options to choose from: hiking, mountain biking, or horsebacking.
 We chose horseback, mostly because we knew we’d be pretty hiked-out from the previous day in Mindo.
 As luck would have it, everyone else in our group chose hiking or biking.
 So with just us, our guide, and three horses, we felt like we had Cotopaxi all to ourselves.
 Three hours exploring the expansive base surrounding the volcano.
 Sunshine, rain, hail, thunder, lightning, various terrains, spotting loads of animal bones and a lone wild horse.
 It was a magical, unforgettable day!
 Check it out for yourself in our vlog: Cotopaxi National Park | Volcano Day Trip From Quito.

 A day trip to Mindo is a must for any Quito itinerary.
 Escape the city for a day and immerse yourself in this gorgeous protected cloud forest reserve.
 There’s so much you can do here – from super-chill to highly active.
 Stroll the village and explore shops, taste locally made chocolate and coffee, and you can even learn how both are made.
 You can visit a butterfly farm and if you’re into birds, boy, is Mindo the place for you!
 Hot tip: there’s a fantastic bird sanctuary a short while outside of Mindo called San Tadeo Birding that we highly, highly recommend.
 You’ll pass it on your way up to Mindo, and it’s worth a stop if you’re able.
 As for the more adventurous activities in the cloud forest, they’re off the charts.
 Ride an open gondola above the canopy to begin an amazing (and tough) hike to multiple magnificent waterfalls, go river tubing, or our fave – zip lining through the canopy!
 You can choose packages of three, seven, or ten zip lines, with each launching platform being higher than the previous.
 This also means progressively more difficult “little” hikes between each ride.
 It’s truly awesome, and we can’t recommend it enough, but phew!
-We’ve got a Mindo vlog, too – check it out!
-Zip Lining and Hiking In the Cloud Forest.
+We’ve got a Mindo vlog, too – check out Zip Lining and Hiking In the Cloud Forest.!

 Also a couple of hours from Quito is Otavalo Ecuador Market.
 This is the largest marketplace in Ecuador, and one of the largest in Latin America.
 If you’re looking for quality locally-handmade crafts and goods, this is the place for you.
 In particular, the local artisans are known for their intricate weaving skills.
 You’ll find bracelets, Panama hats, hammocks, wooden carvings, and even silver jewelry.
 The shops are full of beautiful colors, as rich as the culture and traditions of Ecuador.
 And don’t forget to hit up those food stalls to try some local delicacies.
 Shopping does work up an appetite, after all!
 The marketplace is open every day, but Saturday is by far the biggest day of the week.
 Sure, the crowds are bigger, but there’s also a much larger selection of goods to choose from.